 Just past midnight, in the early morning of 17 July 2000, a faulty electrical connection led to a devastating fire that consumed most of the main building of the Australian Reptile Park.
-Fire crews were initially joined by Reptile Park staff in a brave, but hopeless effort to stem the spread of the blaze.
-Overnight, the future of the world-famous attraction - which had been a national tourism award winner for the previous two years, became uncertain.
+Fire crews were initially joined by staff in a brave, but hopeless effort to stem the spread of the blaze.
+Overnight, the future of the world famous attraction – which had been a national tourism award winner for the previous two years, became uncertain.

-The most difficult challenge immediately confronting the Reptile Park team was the paralyzing realization that nearly all of the many hundreds of reptiles and frogs that had been maintained in the building had died.
+The most difficult challenge immediately confronting the Australian Reptile Park team was the paralysing realisation that nearly all of the many hundreds of reptiles, frogs and spiders that had been maintained in the building had died.
 Many of these had been with the Park for 25 years and longer.
-Some, including 'Ralph', the Burmese python, had played a role in the development of the business in various ways and had influenced the personal and professional development of many people associated with the Reptile Park.
-During the heroic but futile battle to bring the blaze under control, fire-fighters miraculously were able to save 'Miss Piggy' the pig-nosed turtle and a female alligator snapping turtle thereafter nicknamed 'Terminator' after she somehow managed to plow her way through the embers and free of the collapsing building in the early hours of Sunday morning - bringing a relatively small measure of relief to the many Park personnel gathered in the car park, away from the inferno.
-But at the same time, the singularity of these rescues brought to focus the devastating extent of the loss.
-By sunrise several hundred people - including more than thirty staff members - some with their families, many dozens of volunteers and former employees, and many other staunch supporters, had assembled at the car park.
+Some, including ‘Ralph’, the Burmese python, had played a role in the development of the business in various ways and had influenced the personal and professional development of many people associated with the Australian Reptile Park.
+During the heroic but futile battle to bring the blaze under control, fire-fighters miraculously were able to save ‘Miss Piggy’ the pig-nosed turtle and a female alligator snapping turtle thereafter nicknamed ‘Terminator’ after she somehow managed to plow her way through the embers and free of the collapsing building in the early hours of Sunday morning – bringing a relatively small measure of relief to the many Park personnel gathered in the car park, away from the inferno.
+However, at the same time, the singularity of these rescues brought to focus the devastating extent of the loss.
+By sunrise several hundred people – including more than thirty staff members – some with their families, many dozens of volunteers and former employees, and many other staunch supporters, had assembled in the car park.
 The tears were to continue through the day.

-The option of not rebuilding was never considered, and within hours a makeshift command center was established in the back of the Directors' station wagon in the carpark.
-A day later a relocatable office compound was set up within the Park grounds and plans were quickly advanced to get the Australian Reptile Park back on its feet.
+The option of not rebuilding was never considered, and within hours a makeshift command centre was established in the back of the Directors’ station wagon in the car park.
+A day later, a relocatable office compound was set up within the Park grounds and plans were quickly advanced to get the Australian Reptile Park back on its feet.

 Reconstruction of the main building began as soon as the rubble could be removed, and work on the Lost World of Reptiles was completed on schedule, in time for Christmas, five short months post-fire.
 As a result of the development, the Australian Reptile Park won the prestigious NSW Tourism Award in 2001 for Best Tourism Development.